nixeimar/Apothesis/README.md

 Compile
 --------------------------------------------------------------------------------------------------------------
-On linux systems to compile in the source directory run qmake and make.
+On linux systems in the source directory run qmake and make.
 This should do the trick.
-Having QtCreator will make things a lot easier in (mostly) windows and linux systems systems.
+Having QtCreator will make things a lot easier on (mostly) windows and linux OS.
-Since the project is not based on Qt framework (although it started like that, thus the Qt deps) I will provided a cmake at first instance.
+Since the project is not based on Qt framework (although it started like that - thats why the Qt deps) I will provided a cmake at first instance.